natacha-beck/cbrain-wiki/SimpleFileExtractor.md

 ### 1. Select file(s)

 For example, you have different CivetOutputs but are interested only in some of the thickness and surface files.
-To avoid having to download all the files, you can select those CivetOuputs files and launch the SimpleFileExtractor tool.
+To avoid having to download everything, you can select those CivetOuputs files and launch the SimpleFileExtractor tool.

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/cb6f091c-832c-47a0-a551-b1150d12f1e5)</kbd>